Company Secretarial Services

 Limited Liability Partnership (LLP)

 - Easy to form, run and administer: LLPs are easy to form as compared to Company form of business.
-The day to day compliances are also negligible.
+The day to day compliances is also negligible.

 - Perpetual Succession: The life of the Limited Liability Partnership is not affected by death, retirement or insolvency of the partner.
 The LLP will get winded up only as per provisions of the act of 2008.